 So what are the advantages of College radios?
 Here is a short overview of how artists (especially newcomers) can benefit from College radio support and radio spins.

-First of all, accessibility.
 College radios are usually small entities with a simple hierarchy.
 This means that you can easily reach out to the Music Directors and pitch your track directly to them, something that would be really hard to achieve on a major station.
 A word of advice: if you want to submit your music, be sure to provide all the correct files and make everything smooth and accessible (take a look at our article DIY Radio Promotion to not miss any detail).
 This makes a great difference for the people that are selecting music, and it greatly increases your chances of landing your track on the musical rotation.

-Secondly, segmented audiences.
 College radios have a pretty tight community built around them, so you’ll be able to reach many students that have a keen interest in the music that’s played on those radios.
 This is a particularly key demographic factor since you’re reaching out to students between 18 and 22 years old - ideal and potential fans for an artist.

-Finally, their eagerness to enjoy music.
 College radios have a clear sonic identity: most of them aim to broadcast non-commercial hits, focusing on emerging and independent artists.
 This is the perfect environment for any musician or band that just started out their career, eager to develop their fanbase.
 As a matter of fact, college radios are especially known for focusing on alternative acts that usually are underrepresented on commercial radios.
 Their audiences know that, so expect to listen to something new, and not only mainstream artists.
 Take a look at the chart below, we can clearly see this statement proved among the latest charts of US College radios from 2020 and 2021.

 Looking at the charts from 2020, we can see a healthy split of the total airplay between commercial and alternative artists, 55% against 40%.
 The top of the chart is occupied by songs that belong to renowned artists like The Weeknd, Billie Eilish and Post Malone.
 This comes as no surprise since the three tracks were massive hits.
 Going down the chart, we start to see more independent artists like Tame Impala, Soccer Mommy, and Cage the Elephant; bands that gravitate around the alternative rock scene, which usually are not heavily played on commercial radios.